Heating and Cooling Units for Apartments and Condos

 - Lots of design flexibility: You can hang a mini-split on your wall, mount it flush into a drop ceiling or suspend it from your ceiling.

-- Customizable settings: You can zone mini-split systems, with some models having up to four air handling units indoors that are connected to a single outdoor unit.
-There is a separate thermostat for each indoor unit, meaning each zone can be conditioned to different settings.
-This also means unoccupied zones don’t have to be conditioned, which is a big energy and money saver.
+- Customizable settings: You can zone mini-split systems, with some models having up to four air handling units indoors connected to a single outdoor unit.
+Each indoor unit has a separate thermostat, meaning each zone can be conditioned to different settings.
+This also means unoccupied zones don’t have to be conditioned, which is a considerable energy and money saver.

 - Quiet operation: Mini-split systems tend to make little noise when operating.